ProspectEye/ApsisLead-REST-API/README.md

 REST/Companytype
 --------------------

-There are 6 kinds of statuses on a visitor in ApsisLead
+There are 6 kinds of statuses on a visitor in Apsis Lead

 1. Prospect
 2. Customer